-Learning how to start a compost pile was made a night and day difference for us because we had very hard dirt.
+Learning how to start a compost pile made a night and day difference for us because we had very hard dirt.
 No till gardening relies on a good amount of fresh compost, at least when getting your beds going.

 (copy embed code below to use the infographic)